bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/password-encryption.rst

 *******************

 User passwords are stored encrypted in the system database.
+Passwords of
-Passwords of Axon Ivy users are hashed by using the bcrypt algorithm.
+|axon-ivy| users are hashed by using the bcrypt algorithm.

 Passwords of technical users that are used to communicate with external systems are encrypted using the AES algorithm.
 The secret key for the AES algorithm is